tttor/ctrl-foundation/method/README.md

 Dyna_1990

 # [hybrids: methods that combine 2 (or more) methods]
-* Temporal Difference (TD)
-  * MonteCarlo and DynamicsProgramming
+* Temporal Difference (TD): MonteCarlo and DynamicsProgramming
-* Actor-critic
-  * value-based and policy-based
+* Actor-critic: value-based and policy-based

 # [misc]
 * on-policy _vs_ off-policy,